pores

 Oily Skin

 If you have oily skin, that could be why.
 Pores are designed to secrete oil.
-They need to be enlarged in order to secrete the excess oil.
-This is because either your body thinks you need that oil, or because you simply have oily skin.
+They need to be enlarged to secrete the excess oil.
+This is because your body thinks you need that oil or have oily skin.
 (This can also be determined by genetics.)

 Dry Skin

 It’s common to mistake oily skin for dry skin.
-That’s because your skin gets dry or dehydrated.
-Then, it thinks that it needs to make up for that by producing more oil.
-The end result is that you think that you have oily skin, and your pores are enlarged because they are overproducing oil to combat the dryness.
+That’s because your skin gets dry.
+Then, it thinks it needs to make up for that by producing more oil.
+You believe you have oily skin, and your pores are enlarged because they are overproducing oil to combat the dryness.

 Over Cleansing

 This is a common reason that people wind up with enlarged pores.
-In a world where we’re constantly told to cleanse, and double cleanse on days we wear a full face of makeup, it’s hard to believe that you can over cleanse.
+In a world where we’re constantly told to cleanse and double cleanse on days we wear a full face of makeup, it’s hard to believe you can over-cleanse.
 However, it is possible.
-Then, your skin will respond by amping up the oil production and your pores will be larger.
+Then, your skin will respond by increasing the oil production

 Aging

 Sometimes, enlarged pores are simply a part of the aging process.
-As your skin loses collagen and elasticity it begins to sag.
-Then, your pores sag which can make them appear larger.
+As your skin loses collagen and elasticity, it begins to sag, which can make your pores appear larger.

 Why Did My Pores Suddenly Get Bigger

-Having enlarged pores is a bit different than suddenly noticing that your pores are bigger.
-If you’re wondering why did my pores suddenly get bigger you’re not alone.
+Enlarged pores are slightly different than suddenly noticing that your pores are bigger.
+If you’re wondering why did my pores suddenly get bigger, you’re not alone.
 I’ve been there.
-There are several things that can make your pores drastically increase in size.
+Several things can make your pores drastically increase in size.

 New Products

-Every skincare product isn’t suitable for everyone.
-Some products that are designed to work with every skin type and claim that they are specially formulated for sensitive skin will still irritate your skin.
+Not every skincare product is suitable for everyone.
+Some products designed to work with every skin type and claim to be specially formulated for sensitive skin will still irritate your skin.
 Allergies or reactions to common ingredients, such as Vitamin E, are common.

 Think back to any new products you’ve used recently.
-Discontinue use, and see if the problem corrects itself.
-Your skin may just be mildly irritated or dry due to the new cleanser you picked up.
+Discontinue use and see if the problem corrects itself.
+The new cleanser you picked up may have caused your skin to be mildly irritated or dry

 A Recent Illness

-When we get sick, we can get dehydrated.
-This is particularly common if you have digestive symptoms or a fever.
-(Fevers can dehydrate you.)
-When we’re dehydrated, even if it’s only mildly dehydrated, it can have a drastic impact on our skin.
-Your skin will start producing more oil to combat the dryness, resulting in larger pores.
+When we get sick, we can become dehydrated.
+This is particularly common if we have digestive symptoms or a fever.
+(Fevers can also dehydrate us.)
+Even mild dehydration can drastically impact our skin.
+Our skin will produce more oil to combat the dryness, resulting in larger pores.

 Acne